StrAE: Autoencoding for Pre-Trained Embeddings using Explicit Structure: Model

 Given this autoencoding framework, a natural objective to employ is the cross entropy (CE), which simply measures at each leaf node how likely the target token~\(w_i\) is given the reconstructed distribution~\(\hat{w}_i\) over the vocabulary.
 Given sentence~\(s_j = \langle w_i \rangle_{i=1}^{T_j}\), this objective is formulated as

-However, the CE objective places fairly minimal constraints on the embeddings themselves; all that is required is for the leaf embeddings to be `close enough' for retrieval to be successful.
-It leaves the upward and downward intermediate embeddings wholly unconstrained, and these can end up being quite different embeddings entirely.
-When faced with the task of downstream evaluation, it would leave one with a choice of which embeddings to use, and also leaves unclear why one might prefer one embedding over another.
-To mitigate this, we try to constrain embeddings corresponding to the same node in the structure, to be as similar as possible.
-This has the additional attractive characteristic that it forces \emph{amortisation} of the upwards embeddings~\(\upe_i\)---incorporating context from the sentences the word or phrase-segment might have occurred in, as the corresponding downward embedding~\(\downe_i\) has full-sentence information in it.
+However, the CE objective places fairly minimal constraints on the embeddings themselves; it only requires the leaf embeddings to be `close enough' for retrieval to be successful.
+The upward and downward intermediate embeddings are wholly unconstrained, and these can end up being quite different.
+Given we are learning embeddings for the whole tree, we would like to define an objective over all levels, not just the leaves.

-A direct solution to this issue would be to derive an objective that simply minimised the pairwise distances between corresponding upwards and downwards embeddings, but this we find leads to degeneracy with embeddings becoming identical (see Appendix \ref{sec: degenerates}).
-Instead, we draw inspiration from the use of the contrastive objective in vision and language applications~\cite{jimmy,CLIP} to adapt its use for structured embeddings.
-Simply put, the structural contrastive objective tasks the model to \emph{maximise} the similarity between corresponding upwards and downwards embeddings~\((\upe_i, \downe_i)\) while simultaneously \emph{minimising} the similarity between all other embeddings.
-Figure \ref{fig:contrastive_sketch} illustrates an example of this objective.
+For this purpose, we turn to contrastive loss \cite{simclr, jimmy,CLIP}.
+Contrastive loss involves optimising the embeddings of target pairs so that they are similar to each other and dissimilar to all negative examples.
+To adapt its use for structured embeddings, we apply the objective so as to task the model with \emph{maximising} the similarity between corresponding upwards and downwards embeddings~\((\upe_i, \downe_i)\) while simultaneously \emph{minimising} the similarity between all other embeddings.
+This has the additional attractive characteristic that it forces \emph{amortisation} of the upwards embeddings~\(\upe_i\)---incorporating context from the sentences the word or phrase-segment might have occurred in, as the corresponding downward embedding~\(\downe_i\) has full-sentence information in it. \Cref{fig:contrastive_sketch} illustrates an example of this objective.

 For a given batch of sentences~\(s_j\), we denote the total number of nodes (internal + leaves) in the associated structure as~\(M\).
 We construct a pairwise similarity matrix~\(A \in \R^{M \times M}\) between normalised upward embeddings~\(\langle \upe_i \rangle_{i=1}^M\) and normalised downward embeddings~\(\langle \downe_i \rangle_{i=1}^M\), using the cosine similarity metric (with appropriate flattening of embeddings).
 Denoting \(A_{i\bullet}, A_{\bullet{}j}, A_{ij}\) the \(i\textsuperscript{th}\) row, \(j\textsuperscript{th}\) column, and \((i,j)\textsuperscript{th}\) entry of a matrix respectively, we define